Branding Basics for Non-Profits: Strengthening Your Organizations Messaging

 Your organization’s persona is important and should show throughout your copy, visual messaging, photography/illustrations, and constant daily interactions through humanistic conversation.

 Form and Function

 Don’t disregard quality design, images, and typography.
 You want to look like you belong and have always been there.
-People can pick up on poor quality design, uncomfortable typography, misuse of color selections, and the complete absence of professionalism.
+People can pick up on poor quality design, uncomfortable typography, misuse of color selections, and the complete absence of professionalism. (just because you have hundreds of fonts in a library doesn’t mean you have to use them!)
 Remember, you only have one opportunity to make a lasting impression and guide them to engage or take action with your organization’s efforts.
 Brand and design guidelines are key in telling your brand’s story—make sure to pick the right design team upfront.